Ortega and Murillo: Nicaragua's power couple

 Ortega: shrew, ruthless

-Now, critics accuse him of authoritarianism, corruption and of again turning Nicaraguan politics into a family affair.
+Now, critics accuse him of authoritarianism, corruption and turning Nicaraguan politics into a family affair.

 "In the end we have a dictator in Ortega, a caudillo (strongman)... he hasn't allowed any other candidates in his party and now, it seems, he won't allow a president in Nicaragua that isn't him," Fabian Medina, the author of a biography on Ortega, told AFP.